syntaxsurge/autoblogger_docker/README.md

 docker-compose pull
 ```

+- To run the main services (-d flag means dettached, will run even though you closed the terminal)
 To compose new changes (this will **stop** the current docker, so **you DON'T need to run** `docker-compose down`)
 ```commandline
 docker-compose up -d